Lns9777/API-Usage-Tracker/README.md

-# API Tracker
+# llmapi-tracker

 ## What API Tracker Is

-API Tracker is a local-first API usage and cost observability tool.
-It records request volume, token usage, latency, status, and versioned pricing for models from providers such as OpenAI and Gemini.
+`llmapi-tracker` is a local-first API usage and cost observability platform for LLM applications.
+It records request counts, token usage, latency, errors, and versioned pricing for provider models such as OpenAI and Gemini.

-The project is built to keep data local by default.
+The project is designed to keep data local by default.
 It stores usage and pricing in a local SQLite database and does not persist prompts, responses, or raw API keys in the application database.

 ## Features

 - Local FastAPI backend with SQLite storage
 - Versioned pricing records for historical cost tracking
 - Usage capture for input, output, thinking, cached, and total tokens
-- Cost calculation per request and across analytics views
+- Request-level and analytics-level cost calculation
 - React + Vite dashboard for usage, analytics, providers, models, and pricing
 - SDK wrappers for OpenAI and Gemini
 - Packaged launcher command that starts the local app and opens the browser
-- Open-source repository setup with tests, CI, and release automation
+- Open-source repository with tests, CI, and release automation

 ## Installation